EnricoPittini/Barcodes-verification/README.md

 - `report.pdf`: description of the solution.

 ## Description
-Given an image containing a barcode, the task consists in computing some print quality parameters about the barcode.
+Given an image containing a barcode, the task consists in verifying the print quality of the barcode, by computing some quality parameters.

 Since the the barcode in the input image can be rotated and can have different scales and since the input image can contain other objects apart from the barcode, the quality parameters must be computed on a standardized image.
 We refer to this image as "refined ROI image", since it perfectly fits the Region Of Interest (i.e. the barcode) and it is refined according to some standards.
 More specifically, the refined ROI image is the sub-image of the input image which has the following properties.
 - It contains the barcode, and the bars are perfectly vertical.